havzor1231/2021InternshipPackage/README.md

 # Summer 2021 Internships ☀️👩‍💻
 Use this repo to share and keep track of any tech-related internships.
-For a [Google Sheet 📝 version of this repo (that remains in sync with this table) click here](https://docs.google.com/spreadsheets/d/1bJq7YQV19TWyzPCBeQi5P4uOm8uiAAm2AHCnVNGRIDg/edit#gid=0)!
-For more tips on the internship process check out the [Zero to Offer 📈 program here](https://www.pittcs.wiki/zero-to-offer).
+I also pushed a script that automatically applies to greenhouse.io and lever applications using Selenium.

-🎓 Check out our New Grad repo [here](https://github.com/Pitt-CSC/NewGrad-2021).
+## Using apply.py

-🤗 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request) or [filling out this form](https://bit.ly/3d5O76c)!**  🤗
+1. Fill out JOB_APP with your personal information.
+View resume adivce in zipped folder by your one and only Musky, and replace the file with your actual resume after.
+Also import your resume as a text file into the folder, and change the name to resume_text (or vice versa).
+I think the rest of the information is pretty self-explanatory, but feel free to message me with any questions, concerns, or bugs.
+Have fun!

-## The List 👔
+## The List (Probs not going to be updated super frequently, so feel free to run the program on your own OS :) )

 | Name  |  Location |  Notes |
 |---|---|-------------|